Clean Desk and Clear Screen Guidelines

 - To prevent shoulder surfing, position your computer screen to protect the confidentiality of the Information.
 If moving your monitor is not possible, consider using a privacy screen or filter.

 - Lock your portable computing devices (e.g., laptops, tablets) in a drawer or cabinet when you are not at your workspace or at the end of the workday.

 - Treat portable media (e.g., CDROM, DVD, USB drives) as sensitive and secure them in a locked drawer.

 - Do not leave portable media (e.g., CDs, USB drives) with sensitive information unattended in drives or attached to your computer.

-- Notify IT Customer Care and Public Safety immediately if any desktop, laptop, tablet, and/or portable media containing Fordham Protected or Fordham Sensitive information is missing.
+- Notify IT Service Desk Level 1 and Public Safety immediately if any desktop, laptop, tablet, and/or portable media containing Fordham Protected or Fordham Sensitive information is missing.

 - Do not leave secure sensitive paper containing Fordham Protected and Fordham Sensitive data unattended on your desk, especially if you will be away from your desk for an extended period of time (e.g., lunch breaks, meetings, etc.).

 - Do not leave cabinet or office keys in their locks.